This page outlines all relevant limits and limitations present when using the Vercel platform.

 All log types - Build Time, Edge Network, and Runtime - have differing behavior when it comes to storing logs.

-During the Build Step, all logs are stored and persisted.
+During the Build Step, the last 2,000 log lines are stored and persisted.

 For Edge Network requests, all logs are not persisted.